 - Dust your work surface with flour and turn the dough out onto it.
-If you’ve made the whole recipe, divide the dough into two even portions.
+Divide the dough into two even portions.
 Using your hands, pat each portion into a circular disk about 1 1/2 inches thick.
-(Or, if you’ve made the whole recipe and want to follow Tartine’s instructions, pat the dough into a rectangle about 18 inches long, 5 inches wide, and 1 1/2 inches thick).
 Brush the top with melted butter.
 Sprinkle with sugar.
-Cut each disk into 6 wedges (or 12 if you’ve made the rectangle).
+Cut each disk into 6 wedges.

 - Transfer the triangles to baking sheet.
 Bake until the tops of the scones are lightly browned, about 25 to 35 minutes.
 Remove from the oven and serve immediately.